 losing consciousness for a few seconds to a couple of minutes

-- feeling shaky, dizzy or groggy for a while
+feeling shaky, dizzy, or groggy for a while

-- having a headache
+having a headache

-- feeling sick and unable to eat
+feeling sick and unable to eat

-- being unable to remember what happened just before and after the injury
+being unable to remember what happened just before and after the injury

-Repeatedly suffering concussions can lead to serious health problems in the future.
-This is why many sports now have special concussion rules that limit a player’s ability to play if multiple concussions have occurred.
+Most people recover from a mild concussion quickly.
+They can resume their normal activities right away.
+One thing that doctors keep an eye on, though, is multiple concussions.
+Repeated concussions can lead to serious health problems.
+This is why many sports now have special concussion rules.
+They limit a player’s ability to play if multiple concussions have occurred.